Welcome

 Q: "My mom is in the hospital and it doesn't look good ..."

 A: It is really sad when we get calls from family to see someone in the hospital.
 But we will go and we will do what needs to be done if it's not already too late.
-If you think someone is sick, you would be wise to not waste any more time.
+If you think someone is sick, you may be wise to not waste any more time.

 Q: "How will I know much everything will cost?"